0M4NU4L/Typing-game/README.md

 # RETRO TYPER

-A retro-style typing game with falling words and power-ups.
+A retro-style typing game with falling words.

 ## How to Play